Larry Grantham: Early life

+Pro career

-A member of the Ole Miss Athletic Hall of Fame, he was a linebacker at the University of Mississippi who came to the American Football League's New York Titans in the 1960 college draft and helped form the backbone of a New York Jets defense that reached the playoffs in 1968 and 1969, and in 1968 captured the AFL Championship and the World Championship, over the NFL's Baltimore Colts.
+Grantham was drafted by the American Football League's New York Titans in the 1960 college draft along with the Baltimore Colts in the 8th round.
+He chose to play with the Titans due to the fresh start presented by the newly formed league.
+He started as a wide receiver in training camp but quickly found an interest in linebacker due to his interest in hitting people.
+He helped form the backbone of a team (later rebranded as the New York Jets) with a defense that reached the playoffs in 1968 and 1969, and in 1968 captured the AFL Championship and the World Championship, over the NFL's Baltimore Colts.
 Therein Grantham's team, with him as a starter throughout, went from being the worst team in an upstart league (the AFL) to World Champions in just nine years.

 From his right outside linebacker spot, Grantham wrought havoc on opposing offenses.
 He recorded 24 interceptions, with his most being five in 1960 and 1967.
 Unofficially, he also had 38.5 sacks in his career.
-In a ten year span from his rookie year in 1960 to 1969, he was named an All-Pro eight times, with five of them being first-team, and he was named to the All-Star team five times.
+In a ten-year span from his rookie year in 1960 to 1969, he was named an All-Pro eight times, with five of them being first-team, and he was named to the All-Star team five times.
 He was selected to the Second-team of the American Football League All-Time Team.
+In Super Bowl III, he was cited as a key part of calling defensive formations on the field in the stunning upset that the Jets would complete where they held Baltimore to no points until late in the fourth quarter of a 16–7 victory.

 He is one of only twenty players to have competed in the American Football League for its entire ten-year existence, and one of only seven AFL players to have played their entire careers in one city.
 Grantham was also named the 1971 New York Jets MVP.
+Teammate Gerry Philbin, citing him as a leader, once said, "pound for pound he was the best player on the Jets.”

 He played one last season in 1974 for the Florida Blazers of the start-up World Football League.
 The Blazers made it to World Bowl 1, losing to the Birmingham Americans.